electron/electron/docs/api/structures/memory-info.md

 * `peakWorkingSetSize` Integer - The maximum amount of memory that has ever been pinned to actual physical RAM.
 On macOS its value will always be 0.
 * `privateBytes` Integer - The amount of memory not shared by other processes, such as JS heap or HTML content.
-Value 0 means the value cannot be obtained in the moment.
+Value 0 means the value cannot be obtained at the moment.
 * `sharedBytes` Integer - The amount of memory shared between processes, typically memory consumed by the Electron code itself.
-Value 0 means the value cannot be obtained in the moment.
+Value 0 means the value cannot be obtained at the moment.

 Note that all statistics are reported in Kilobytes.